bbglab/bbgwiki/docs/Tools/VSCode/cluster_node.md

 When entering the URL in your browser, click `Visit site` and introduce the password you obtained in the previous step in order to be able to use VSCode.

 ![Screenshot from 2022-11-21 09-06-25](https://user-images.githubusercontent.com/1315429/202997070-fe8d28cb-97f5-4981-bf84-2909056e8fbd.png)

-## Notes

-!!! warning

-    With this process, within your interactive session, you will see with `screen -ls` that you have two screens working (`vscode` and `pyngrok`).
-Because of this, keep in mind that if the interactive session is closed at any point, **the two screens will be killed as well**, crashing any ongoing process.

 ## Reference